Waadtss/ArReverseDictionary/README.md

 ### Using the dataset files

-Given that the data is in JSON format, it is straightforward to load it in python:
+Given that the data is in JSON format, it is straightforward to load it in Python:

 ```python
 import json